Ebryx/uMonitor/README.md

       ]
     }
   },
-  "webhooks": [
+  "webhooks": {
-    "my-slack-bot-webhook-1",
-    "my-slack-bot-webhook-2"
-  ]
+    "my-slack-bot-webhook-1": {
+      "tags": ["@user1", "@user2"]
     }
+    "my-slack-bot-webhook-2": {
+      "tags": []
+    }
+  }
+}
 ```
 If options file is specified in higher level config, each endpoint can have `strings` list that program can match against.
 For example, for `my-endpoint-2`, program will check the returned response and if `string-1` and `string-2` exist in response, it is considered okay.
 If not, it will be considered down.
 In other cases like **connection timeout or 500** errors, it will be considered down again.

-You can also specifiy slack webhooks in options file and program will send you a message in case it detects any down endpoint.
+You can also specifiy slack webhooks in options file and program will send a message in case it detects any down endpoint.

 ## Encryption / Decryption
 You can encrypt / decrypt data using `crypto.py` script. **(AES-256 Encryption)**